zhk2017/recos/README.md

 > download base img

 ### 2. Example dataset
-There are five example dataset for beginers,  change  the directory into the data path, and *sh run.sh*. when the job is finished, a SVG format picture will be generated.
+There are five example dataset for beginers,  change  the directory into the tutorials data path, and *sh run.sh*. when the job is finished, a SVG format picture will be generated.
 You can use Chromo browser to open it.

 ### 3. Figure